-For a myriad of reasons — 14 of which are listed below — there’s never been a greater time to use a team of freelancers or teamlancing.
+For many reasons — 14 of which are listed below — there’s never been a better time to hire freelancers.

 1. Freelancers can be hired in teams — not just as individuals.